WINTER SKIN PROBLEMS, SOLVED

 11. Dry skin is damaged skin.
 Fruits and vegetables contain substantial amounts of skin loving vitamins that help your body produce new skin cells.
 A good guide to buying fruit and vegetables is to go for colour - the deeper the colour - the more health-giving nutrients are present.

 12. Your body needs a balance of 'healthy fats' such as Omega 3, 6, 9 to keep it healthy and your skin glowing.
 These fats are essential to distribute fat-soluble Vitamins (A, D, E and K) all over your body.
-You can get skin boosting fats from salmon, tune, mackerel, walnuts, flaxseeds, avocado, butter and cold pressed virgin olive oil.
+You can get skin boosting fats from salmon, tuna, mackerel, walnuts, flaxseeds, avocado, butter and cold pressed virgin olive oil.
+Here's one of my favourite ways to boost the 'healthy fats' with our 'Salmon Patties with Lemon & Tahini Dressing".
+Enjoy

 Thanks so much for taking the time to read this.
 As always, we love hearing from you, so please feel free to email me or the team at email@example.com if you have any questions or comments.